 In this video we'll be looking at the international phonemic alphabet and how it's used in the classroom.
 There are other phonemic alphabets but this is the most popular and the system, which is most widely used.
 You may have seen some of these symbols before as any good dictionary will supplement standard English spellings with the phonemic spellings to aid in pronunciation practice.
 Here we have a situation where we have what are called phonemes and each phoneme represents a sound within the English language.
 How is this helpful?
 Well, what it does is help students understand how to say words rather than simply relying on the often archaic English spellings.
 To illustrate this point let's for a moment put ourselves in the shoes of our students when trying to understand how to say the following words.

 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.

 Guidance for the teacher is provided in how to go about teaching business English classes, including materials; things to consider; before you begin; a reminder that the teacher's expertise is in English, not the company's business; and what to do on arrival, during the course, and after the cours.

-In general, a good teacher above all considers his or her students in choosing how to present lessons that will be most effective in helping them become proficient in the English languag.
+There are differences between the monolingual and the multilingual class, but avoiding the use of the mother tongue in the classroom is important in both In general, a good teacher above all considers his or her students in choosing how to present lessons that will be most effective in helping them become proficient in the English languag.